kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 POST /node
 ----------

 Register a new CAPE node by providing the name and the URL.
-Optionally the ht_user and ht_pass, if your Node API is behing htaccess authentication::
+Optionally the apikey if auth is enabled, if your Node API is behing htaccess authentication::

     $ curl http://localhost:9003/node -F name=localhost \
-        -F url=http://localhost:8090/ -F ht_user=username -F ht_pass=password
+        -F url=http://localhost:8090/ -F apikey=apikey
     {
         "machines": [
             {
-                "name": "cuckoo1",
+                "name": "cape1",
                 "platform": "windows",
                 "tags": []
             }